 Results Count: Assessing Chronic Absenteeism

-Do you ever wish you had a crystal ball so you could see the future, and then act to change it before something bad happens?
+Do you ever wish you had a crystal ball so you could impact the course of the future?

-A student who is chronically absent is one who is absent for more than 10% of days enrolled.
-Unlike truancy, chronic absenteeism can be flagged in the first weeks or months of the schools.
+Chronic absenteeism is defined as being absent for more than 10% of days enrolled.
+Unlike truancy, chronic absenteeism can be identified in the first weeks or months of the schools.
 Students who are absent two days a month are at risk of being chronically absent.

-Why does it matter?
+Absenteeism matters.
 Studies have found that 60% of students who do not finish high school could be identified in middle school by looking at a combination of chronic absenteeism and poor academic performance.
-By intervening in middle school, we have a chance of turning this trend around.
+By creating stronger supports and engagement in middle school, we have a chance of turning this trend around.

-At the April 2019 STEPS annual meeting we took a closer look at this issue.
-We found that Alaska Native and mixed-race students had higher rates of chronic absenteeism than their peers and low-income students had even higher rates of chronic absenteeism.
-This data does not mean that all low-income or Alaska Native/mixed race kids are at risk of not graduating, but it does highlight that we need to do some deep thinking about how our school policies, support systems, and other structures can be adjusted so that all students have an opportunity to succeed.
+At the April 2019 STEPS annual meeting we took a closer look at chronic absenteeism.
+The numbers show that Alaska Native and mixed-race students had higher rates of chronic absenteeism than their peers and low-income students had even higher rates of chronic absenteeism.
+Not all low-income or Alaska Native/mixed race kids are at risk of not graduating, but it does prod us to think about how our school policies, support systems, relevant content instruction and other structures could be improved for Alaska Native students.

-In Baltimore, for example, a team of folks realized that kids were being suspended for violating the school uniform policy.
-Everyone agreed that it was more important to have kids in school than for their socks to match, so the school clarified the policy (no more suspensions for anything related to school uniforms) and provided a washer and dryer in the building for families who struggled to purchase multiple uniforms or get to the laundromat regularly.
+In one Baltimore school district, for example, a review team realized that kids were being suspended for violating the school uniform policy.
+Everyone agreed that it was more important to have kids in school than to have a small issue with uniform compliance.
+The school district took two actions by 1) clarifying the policy for all school staff (prohibiting suspensions for school uniform compliance) and 2) providing a washer and dryer at the school for families who had only one or two uniforms.

 Here in Juneau, Tlingit and Haida’s Navigators program is one resource that is working to provide wrap-around support for students and their families.
 And from Yakutat to Hydaburg, school staff, tribes, and community partners are working to make schools safe places that are connected to the community and their culture.